dart-code-checker/dart-code-metrics/website/docs/getting-started/introduction.md

 It collects analytical data on the code through calculating code metrics with configurable thresholds and provides additional rules for the Dart analyzer.

 It can be launched via the command line, connected as a plugin to the Dart Analysis Server, or as a library.
-Launching via the command line allows you to easily integrate the tool into the CI/CD process, and you can get results in Сonsole, HTML, JSON, CodeClimate, or GitHub.
+Launching via the command line allows you to easily integrate the tool into the CI/CD process, and you can get results in Console, HTML, JSON, CodeClimate, or GitHub.
 Connecting the tool as a plugin to the Analysis Server allows you to receive real-time feedback directly from the IDE.

 ## Metrics {#metrics}